 Outlook indeed doesn’t have a “Search and Replace” feature but most changes can be made by exporting your contacts to csv-file and then use the Replace feature in Excel, Notepad or your favorite text-file editor.

 Depending on the exact changes that you need to make, there may also be alternative methods which don’t require you to import or export anything.
 These methods are listed below the Export/Import method.

-Export to csv or xls and then Import without duplicates
+Export to csv and then Import without duplicates

 You can find the Import and Export feature of Outlook in the following location;